warolv/github-actions-series/tf-example.md

 I will use ‘workflow_dispatch’ event for this, which is manually triggered.

-### What is GitHub actions?

-> GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
-You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

-> GitHub Actions goes beyond just DevOps and lets you run workflows when other events happen in your repository.
-For example, you can run a workflow to automatically add the appropriate labels whenever someone creates a new issue in your repository.

-> GitHub provides Linux, Windows, and macOS virtual machines to run your workflows, or you can host your own self-hosted runners in your own data center or cloud infrastructure.

 ### workflow_dispatch

 > This event occurs when someone triggers a workflow run on GitHub or sends a POST request to the "Create a workflow dispatch event" endpoint.
 For more information, see "Events that trigger workflows."

-### Why to use it?

-> GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
-Build, test, and deploy your code right from GitHub.
-Make code reviews, branch management, and issue triaging work the way you want.

 ## Let’s do it